gahtan-syarif/dailygitcommands/README.md

 - `git fetch` — update remote tracking refs
 - `git pull` — fetch and merge commits from remote branch into current local branch
 - `git push` — push commits from current local branch to remote branch
+- `git push --force` — force sync a remote branch to match the current local one

 ## Branching